ajinkyadatalkar1/Agrolly/README.md

     17) Sql Lite Storage Plugin (https://ionicframework.com/docs/angular/storage)
     18) Google Services Plugin (Will be automatically installed when installing Firebase)

-* Once the plugins are installed the platforms need to added:
+* Once the plugins are installed the platforms are needed to be added:
     1) In order to add the Android Platform run the following command: ionic cordova platform add android
     2) In order to add the iOS Platform run the following command: